tomasvc/escape-room/README.md

 Video game project based on the escape room genre.

 This is a build version.
 The code is included in the repository.
 For an in-depth description have a look at the project report PDF file.

+To play the game, download files as a zip, then unzip and run exe file.